VictorOdede/VictorOdede/README.md

 ### My name is Victor.
 ---

-I enjoy working on Web Development and Deep Learning projects.
+I enjoy working on Software Development and Deep Learning projects.

 ---